The UK has left the EU, and the transition period ended on 31 December 2020.

 To secure their rights in UK law, eligible EEA citizens need to apply for UK immigration status under the EU Settlement Scheme.
 The deadline for applications is 30 June 2021.
 Prior to this deadline, eligible EEA citizens can continue to access benefits and services on broadly the same basis as now, regardless of whether they have secured settled status.

-If you would like in-person support in your home language, the Brexit Project from Southern Brooks is available to help.
+If you would like support in your home language, the Brexit Project from Southern Brooks is available to help.

 Changes for businesses